mazyacin/Our-Air/README.md

 ---
 **But still thats not whats unique about Our-Air what unique about it is :**

-that its fully open source and made in a way where its community driven where any one can make a sensor node , and because the system is **very optimized** and **dynamic** it will detect the new node and adopt it to its **Network** of nodes
+-1 that its fully open source and made in a way where its community driven where any one can make a sensor node , and because the system is **very optimized** and **dynamic** it will detect the new node and adopt it to its **Network** of nodes

+-2 the sensors all have 2 common reading and those are the humidity and temperature, and this lets us compare sensor data to detect faulty sensors